gordonbay/Windows-On-Reins/README.md

 - Disable Windows lfsvc service, Geofence service, a cute name for a location tracking service
 - Disable NvTelemetryContainer, Nvidia telemetry agent

-## What it does - Security

-- Disable NetBIOS and Link-Local Multicast Name Resolution (LLMNR) protocol.
-Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning.
-- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya
-- Disable Anonymous enumeration of shares.
-Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930)
-- Disable Wi-Fi Sense, it connects you to open hotspots that are "greenlighted" through crowdsourcing.
-Openning doors to Lure10 MITM attack and phishing
-- Disable Remote Assistance (RA).
-RA may allow unauthorized parties access to the resources on the computer.
-(Stigviewer V-220823)

 ## What it does - Quality of Life

 - Disable Windows Ads within file explorer